 James Cohen, PhD, '04, '10 is an assistant professor in the Media Studies program at CUNY Queens College in the undergraduate and graduate programs.
 He is the co-host and founder of Digital Void and has been writing about digital culture, memes, and visual media trends for Forbes.com as a freelance contributor since 2020.

 Ryan Broderick ’11 is a writer, producer, and community manager who has reported from over 22 countries.

 Jo Sharon '98 is co-CEO of Magical Elves, the production company behind Top Chef, Nailed It!, and Project Runway.

 In 2008, Priti Malik ‘07 moved to Dubai to work as a news presenter for Virgin Radio.
 She's currently the co-host on The Kris Fade Show.

-Veronica de Souza '11 is Director for Digital News & Audience at WNYC New York Public Radio.
+Veronica de Souza '11 is director for Digital News and Audience at WNYC New York Public Radio.

 Marc Ernay '88 is sports director/morning anchor at 1010 WINS and sports director at 24/7 News Source NYC.